Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Problem Setup

 The intervention implies that $f_2(\cdot)$ is replaced with $f_2^{\prime}(\cdot)$, so that the joint distribution associated with $G^{\prime}$ (cf.\@ Figure \ref{fig:geninter}) is shifted by replacing $P(A|Y)$ with $P^{\prime}(A|Y)$.
 For the learning process, we assume that only $X = \{X_1, X_2\}, Y$ are observed; the task is to predict $Y$ with $X$.

-We draw 90 percent of train data from joint $P(X, Y)$ and another 10 percent from $P^{\prime}(X, Y)$.
-For the test data we draw 50 percent from both of them.
+We draw 90\% of train data from $P(X, Y)$ and 10\% from $P^{\prime}(X, Y)$; for test data we draw 50\% from both.
 The data are plotted in Figure~\ref{fig:exp1}.
-The decision rule ensemble algorithm we investigate in this paper is by~\cite{friedman2008predictive}.
-The rule search algorithm is from~\cite{duivesteijn2016exceptional}.
-As shown in Algorithm~\ref{al:alg1}, there are two iterative steps in the learning process: in the boosting step, local rule ensembles are used for loss computation; in the rule generating step, the beam search algorithm evaluates and generates high quality local rules.
+The rule ensemble algorithm we investigate is based on~\cite{friedman2008predictive}, and the rule search algorithm is from~\cite{duivesteijn2016exceptional}.
+There are two iterative steps in the learning process: in the boosting step, local rule ensembles are used for loss computation; in the rule generating step, the beam search algorithm evaluates and generates high quality local rules.

-As shown in Figure~\ref{fig:exp1res}, given sufficient boosting iterations, the accuracy on data collected from the majority environment is high.
-However, the accuracy on data collected from the interventional environment is low.
-This shows that the patterns in subgroups generated by the interventional environment are ignored; and the model cannot generalize well in the presence of distributional shifts.
-The same phenomenon is displayed in Table~\ref{tb:exp1rules}, listing 5 rules that are used to build the ensemble classifier.
-As we can see, the true positive rate of those rules reduce substantially on the test data.
+Given sufficient boosting iterations, accuracy on majority-environment data is high, but accuracy on data from the interventional environment is low (cf.\@ Figure~\ref{fig:exp1res}): the patterns in subgroups generated by the interventional environment are ignored, and the model doesn't generalize well in the presence of distributional shifts.
+Table~\ref{tb:exp1rules} lists 5 rules that are used to build the ensemble classifier: the TPRs of those rules reduce substantially on the test data.